Martini

 You May Also Like

-A simple and refreshing highball combining the warmth of brandy with the spicy sweetness of ginger ale.
+A simple, refreshing, and spicy highball cocktail combining the sweetness of rum with the crisp fizz of ginger ale.

-A refreshing and aromatic twist on the classic Mojito, substituting crisp gin for rum.
+A fun and bubbly twist on the classic Margarita, topped with a crisp lager for ultimate refreshment.

 Have You Tried These Yet?